arista-netdevops-community/network_tests_automation/docs/contribution.md

                     },
                     # Expected atomic result status
                     "result": "failure",
-                    # If the atomic result returns messages, it needs to be expected otherwise test will fail.
+                    # If the atomic result returns messages, it needs to be added here otherwise test will fail.
                     # The expected message can be a substring of the actual message.
+                    # The messages must be defined in the same order.
                     "messages": ["Unreachable Destination 10.0.0.11 from 10.0.0.5 in VRF default"],

                 },